Fast-Flags/FastFlags/PRIVACY_POLICY.md

 ### 1. Information We Collect
 We may collect the following types of data when you use the Bot:
 - Discord User ID
+- Server ID (DMs Included)
 - Commands executed within the Bot
 - Interaction logs (for moderation and service improvement)
+- The files gaven to use the bot.

 ### 2. How We Use Your Data
 Your data is used strictly for the following purposes: